open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

 # Environment Variable Specification for Context and Baggage Propagation

-This is a proposal to add Environment Variables to the OpenTelemetry specification as a carrier for context and baggage propagation between processes.
+This is a proposal to add Environment Variables to the OpenTelemetry specification as carriers for context and baggage propagation between processes.

 ## Table of Contents